About Conversion Optimizer

 - It found that, over time, a blog about '80's bands drove conversions at a high cost by sending Angela many clicks that weren't translating into conversions.
 Bid levels for this site were automatically lowered until Angela's ads stopped appearing on this website, thus freeing up budget for higher performing websites.

 - It found that, across the board, Angela's ads received clicks at lower costs on sites with a heavy metal band theme.
 In addition, clicks from visitors to these websites resulted in a high percentage of conversions.
 So Conversion Optimizer made sure to bid successfully on even more Display Network sites related to heavy metal bands.

-Conversion Optimizer provides you with a recommended max.
-CPA bid and a recommended target CPA bid to help get you started.
-It's best to use one of these recommended bids when you start out because these bids are calculated to help ensure a smooth transition to your new bidding mode.
-From this starting point, you can observe your performance and adjust your bid accordingly.
+Conversion Optimizer provides you with a recommended target CPA to help get you started.
+It's best to use this recommended target when you start out because it's calculated to help ensure a smooth transition to your new bid strategy.
+From this starting point, you can observe your performance and adjust your target CPA accordingly.

-As with CPC bidding, the CPA bid you set is your primary control over how many conversions you'll get and how much you'll pay for them.
-You can raise your CPA bid if you want to increase traffic and conversions.
-If your average CPA is higher than you prefer, you can lower your bid, which will likely decrease both average CPA and the number of conversions.
-Learn how to adjust your CPA bid
+As with CPC bidding, the target CPA you set is your primary control over how many conversions you'll get and how much you'll pay for them.
+You can raise your target CPA if you want to increase traffic and conversions.
+If your average CPA is higher than you prefer, you can lower it, which will likely decrease both average CPA and the number of conversions.
+Learn how to adjust your target CPA

 You'll need to meet the following requirements to begin using Conversion Optimizer: